appsmithorg/appsmith/README.md

 Appsmith is a **Visual MVC** Framework to build sophisticated internal tools without having to wrestle with ever-upcoming frontend technologies, or cumbersome HTML/CSS.

-You can build complex workflows using pre-built widgets (forms, tables, charts etc.), connect to any API or Database and even write conditional logic.
-Deploy apps with with a single-click and invite users with built-in Role-based Access control.
+You can build complex workflows using pre-built widgets (forms, tables, charts etc.), connect to any API or Database and even write conditional logic using Javascript.

 API Support: REST & GraphQL APIs
 Database Support: PostgreSQL, MongoDB & MySQL